linkerd/website/linkerd.io/content/1/examples/external-resources.md

 +++
-title = "External resources"
+aliases = ["/overview/external-resources", "/support/external-resources", "/examples/external-resources"]
-description = "Catalogues blogs and talks about Linkerd in practice, from both the perspective of an end user and the perspective of a developer." weight = 2 aliases = [
+description = "Catalogues blogs and talks about Linkerd in practice, from both the perspective of an end user and the perspective of a developer." title = "External resources" weight = 2
-  "/overview/external-resources",
-  "/support/external-resources",
-  "/examples/external-resources"
-]
 [menu.docs]
 parent = "examples"
+weight = 23

 +++
 This page features blogs and talks people have given about Linkerd.
 Content produced by both Buoyant and Linkerd users is represented below.